My Thoughts On: Power Rangers Samurai / Super Samurai

 I’ve also done a full review of the Samurai/RPM crossover movie here:

 Power Rangers Samurai: Clash of the Red Rangers

-Posted on 05/25/2012, in TV / Web Review and tagged alex heartman, Bandai, Decker, Jayden, jungle fury, nickalodeon, operation overdrive, power rangers, rick medina, rpm, Saban, samurai, Shinkenger, shogun, super samurai, super sentai.
+Posted on 05/25/2012, in Other, Text Reviews/Articles and tagged alex heartman, Bandai, Decker, Jayden, jungle fury, nickalodeon, operation overdrive, power rangers, rick medina, rpm, Saban, samurai, Shinkenger, shogun, super samurai, super sentai.
 Bookmark the permalink.
 1 Comment.